Tehnix/slight/README.md

 * Make a shell script called `scripts/githubUsername_repositoryName`
 * A config file is later coming to allow several tweaks...

-Lastly, start the server with `python slight.py`.
+Lastly, start the server with `./slight.py start`.

-NOTE: On the first run of the program, it'll create a settings file called `slight.yaml`.
+NOTE: On the first run of the program, it'll create a settings file called `settings.yaml`.
 This is, for now, only used for the IRC bot settings, so, if you don't need this, just ignore it, and rerun the program.

 ### What? ###